File your taxes for Free with TurboTax Free Edition and get maximum refund guaranteed now.

 Carry-over $500 from last year’s Health Care FSAs: You can carry over $500 from your last year’s unused balance for health care Flexible Spending accounts (FSAs).
 This new deal is applicable, if you choose instead of having a grace period to use up your unused balance from the previous year.
 In other words, either you get the $500 or you get the grace period, but never both.
 To know what your company offers, contact your Employee Benefits Department.
 March 15 is the last date to use up your unused balance, if that is your company’s policy.

-Annual Fee applies to Health Insurance providers: After 2013, the annual flat fee for the health insurance industry, which is $8 billion for 2014, will be allocated based on the health care provider’s market.
+Annual Fee applies to Health Insurance providers: The annual flat fee for the health insurance industry, which is $8 billion for 2014, will be allocated based on the health care provider’s market.
 The fee is not applicable to those companies whose net premium is $25 million or less.

 Reduced Threshold for Schedule UTP: For the year of 2014, the total asset threshold for filing Schedule UTP falls to $10 million from $50 million.
 Certain corporations must report on Schedule UTP (Uncertain Tax Positions Statement) if either, the corporation has recorded a reserve with its tax position for U.S. federal income tax in audited financial statements, or the corporation did not record a reserve because it expects to litigate the position.